intothev01d/intothev01d.github.io/resume.md

 - Taught an enhanced lab class for CSCI 1010E Intro to Programming in C++
 - Responsible for creating a lesson plan each week that followed along with standard class sessions
-- Reviewed and explained basic programming concepts in C++, answer questions related to assignments and problems, and prepare the students for quizzes and exams
+- Reviewed and explained basic programming concepts in C++, answered questions related to assignments and problems, and prepared the students for quizzes and exams

 ### Skills Summary
 ***